 Library materials as well as personal items placed on reserve by Concordia faculty for the use of Concordia students are kept on reserve for one semester.
 They circulate for two hours and cannot be renewed.
 Items can be placed on reserve online or by filling out a request form available at the Access Services Desk.
 Library reference materials and items acquired through interlibrary loan are not eligible.
 The Course Reserves feature of the Library Catalog allows users to view materials.

 Some reserved materials are available electronically.
 These password protected items are posted on the Blackboard learning system accessed via Concordia Connect.
 For assistance with electronic reserves, contact Scott Schuth, Manager of Instructional Technology and Blackboard Administrator (708) 209-3210.

 The policy governing course reserves at Concordia University Chicago is based on four factors set forth in the “fair use” provision of copyright law (Title 17, United States Code) which establishes the principle that the reproduction of copyright works for certain limited educational purposes does not constitute copyright infringement.
-The Checklist for Fair Use, prepared by the Copyright Management Center at Indiana University, is a helpful tool that can be used by Concordia faculty.
+The Checklist for Fair Use is a helpful tool that can be used by Concordia faculty.

 Written permission of the copyright holders and/or other rights holders is required for reproduction of protected items beyond that allowed by fair use.
 Transmitting an image or file on the Internet is equivalent to reproducing and distributing that image in print.
 Use this form for submitting copyright permission requests.